Aosta: Main sights

-The east and south gates exist intact.
-The latter, a double gate with three arches flanked by two towers known as the Porta Praetoria (1st century AD) was the eastern gate to the city, and has preserved its original forms apart from the marble covering.
+The south and east gates exist intact.
+The latter, a double gate with three arches flanked by two towers known as the Porta Praetoria (1st century AD) was the eastern gate to the city, and has preserved its original form apart from the marble covering.
 It is formed by two series of arches enclosing a small square.

 The rectangular arrangement of the streets is modeled on a Roman plan dividing the town into 64 blocks (insulae).
 The main road, about 10 m wide, divides the city into two equal halves, running from east to west.
 This arrangement makes it clear that guarding the road was the main raison d'être of the city.